noisive/stoned-crone/README.md

 Connectivity issues can occasionally mean the app hangs during this process.
 Clicking cancel and retrying will rectify this.

 ### Internal working documention

+WingIt is a iOS tool for managing University of Otago classes.
+It uses a webview in the app to log you in to eVision, injects JavaScript to navigate pages, then more JavaScript trickery to pull your timetable out of the webview.

+Once it has retrieved your timetable from eVision, it's thrown at a Parser which unjumbles the mess of JavaScript, HTML, & JSON which eVision has kindly messed up in order to display your timetable as easy as possible (albeit with some bad practice thrown in).
+This parser also handles saving your sorted time table to your phone's internal storage.
+It is written in C++.

 The data acquisition process is the most important and most likely to break part of the app.
 The login occurs first in the [UI](stoned-crone/WingIt/LoginViewController.swift) by loading a hidden browser page, obtaining user credentials, and using javascript injection to navigate to the timetable page.
 The HTML is then scraped for a mangled json object, the text of which is passed to the custom Parser in C++.